adityaparihar21/adityaparihar21/README.md

 | **Live Demo** | [![Portfolio](https://img.shields.io/badge/View%20on%20Portfolio-C9A96E?style=flat-square&logo=vercel&logoColor=0A0A0A)](https://portfolioparihar21.vercel.app) |
 | **Repository** | [![GitHub](https://img.shields.io/badge/View%20Repo-F5F0E8?style=flat-square&logo=github&logoColor=0A0A0A)](https://github.com/adityaparihar21/ascii-webcam) |

-Built a **custom luminance-to-character mapping algorithm** that samples each pixel's brightness value and assigns a corresponding ASCII character from a density-ranked character set.
-The rendering engine processes each frame buffer, constructs the character grid, and outputs it to a styled canvas in real-time.
-Export functionality uses JavaScript's canvas and rendering APIs to produce full-resolution PNG files of any captured frame.

 <br/>
 </details>

----

 <details>
 <summary><b>✍️ Communal Typewriter Journal — React · Tailwind · Framer Motion</b></summary>
 <br/>

 > A cinematic digital journaling web app inspired by vintage typewriters, analog poetry, and dark academia interfaces.
 Features live sound design, ink ribbon switching, and snapshot exports.